shivam6294/Aircraft-Crash-Analytics/README.md

 The aviation industry is a mature industry, and is more than a hundred years old.
 So, there exists a lot of data in this field, especially aircraft crash data.
 This makes it very interesting, as we were able to grab data that helped us analyse the state of the aircraft safety over a period of an entire century!

 Through this project, we have explained in detail, the methodology and tools used for implementing the data pipeline, right from getting the data in HTML format, analyzing it, and to converting it into attractive visualizations can be viewed thorough our website www.sykdesigns.com/GE2324

+## <b> Structure:</b>

+## REQUIREMENTS:
+* Ipython Notebook Server (WinPython for Windows/Anaconda for Linux recommended)
+* MongoDB server up and running on the same machine (by default.
+Can link it to the code if it's running elsewhere)
+* All the python dependencies must be installed.
+All the library classes used in this project are available on PyPI (Python Pachkage Index)
+* Google Maps Geocoding API key is required for Part 2